trent-gill/portfolio/README.md

 ---
 ```

 This is called YAML (yet another markup language).
 This theme has HTML templates that know to associate specific fields styling.
 For instance, it knows this is a post because the layout associated with it is "post."
 It also knows the title, subtitle, data, author, and header image.

-Play around with changing the title and subtitle as well as the date.
+**Step 3:** Play around with changing the title and subtitle as well as the date.

 *Warning: do not change the layout or it will no longer know that it's a post!

-Similarly, add content your blog post by replacing "Hello?" located directly below the YAML content.
+**Step 4:** Similarly, add content your blog post by replacing "Hello?" located directly below the YAML content.

-Once you are done, you'll want to Commit your change.
+**Step 5:** Once you are done, you'll want to Commit your change.

 ![Commit change](images/commitchange.png)

-Now go back to Settings recover that link and you'll see the changes take place (you may need to refresh the page).
+**Step 6:** (Optional) Now go back to Settings recover that link and you'll see the changes take place (you may need to refresh the page).

 ![Edited blog post](images/cleanblogedit.png)

 You can, of course, create new blog posts too.

-To do that, go back into your _posts folder and create a new file.
+**Step 1:** Go back into your _posts folder and create a new file.
 Make sure you stick with the file format `YYYY-MM-DD-title.markdown`.

-You'll also want to add the YAML at the top of the post:
+**Step 2:** Add the YAML at the top of the post:

 ```